JackJMiller/NarGen/README.md

 ## About

 NarGen is a procedural terrain generator that produces terrain for use in a computer game.
-Unique biomes can be generated and blended together.
-A demo/tutorial can be found [here](https://jackjmiller.net/articles/generating-terrain-with-nargen.html).
+The program is in constant development and therefore no complete documentation is yet available.
+This will be released in time.

 ## Installation